 We have six different panels:

-SA Water maintains a list (not a pre-qualified Panel) of firms and individuals who have represented to SA Water Corporation that they have the management capability, qualifications, expertise, and experience as well as technical capability to carry out construction, installation, testing and commissioning works for water, waste water and re-cycled water infrastructure on Developer funded projects typically associated with a formal SA Water Land Development Agreement.
+We maintain a list (not a pre-qualified Panel) of firms and individuals with management capability, qualifications, expertise, and experience as well as technical capability to carry out construction, installation, testing and commissioning works for water, waste water and re-cycled water infrastructure on developer funded projects typically associated with a formal SA Water Land Development Agreement.

 All of our contractors must meet certain criteria, including accreditation through SA Water's Contractor Management System (CMS).

-SA Water accredits consulting firms who submit design drawings for proposed networks.
+We accredit consulting firms who submit design drawings for proposed networks.
 Our system rates firms on a two-tier system based on the accuracy and quality of design drawings.